 The traditional dress of Japan is the kimono.
 It is the most popular traditional cloth around the world.
 Kimonos are made of silk, have large sleeves and flow from the shoulders down to the heels.
 They are tied with a broad belt called an obi.
 They are usually worn only on special occasions, such as the Shichi-Go-San festival, weddings, and graduation ceremonies.

-kimono tends to limit one’s movement and takes more time to put on properly. however, in summer, it’s a more easily worn dress.
+The kimono tends to limit one’s movement and takes more time to put on properly. however, in summer, it’s a more easily worn dress.

 Maasai, the national attire of Kenya.
 It is famous and easily recognizable around the world.
-Maasai comes in rich colors, predominantly red kanga, and a lot of bright decorations like bracelets, necklaces, and bead headdresses.
+Maasai comes in rich colours, predominantly red kanga, and a lot of bright decorations like bracelets, necklaces, and bead headdresses.
 Masai men wear a red-checked Shuka (it is a classic Masai blanket) and carry a distinctive ball-ended club.

 Pink is for girls only, smash it out.
 Try a Pastel pink Oxford button-down shirt or sweatshirt for a smooth, entry-level addition that will go well with everything in your existing wardrobe.
 A perfect match with white.
 So, Men you no longer need to stick religiously to a monochrome palette.

 The reasons for embracing the vertical stripe style are twofold.
-Firstly, it looks great and presents a simple, refined way to experiment with prints. secondly, it adds a nice bonus, makes appearance taller and slimmer.
+Firstly, it looks great and presents a simple, refined way to experiment with prints. secondly, it adds a nice bonus, making appearance taller and slimmer.

 Pick stripes of varying width or simply choose classic stripes, or even seersucker, if one wants to keep things subtle.